cjkakai/SkillBridge_project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License file](./LICENSE) for details.

-## Team members
-      Dennis karanja
-      Julius kakai
-      Wambui karanja
-      Nimrod kipngetich
-      Denzel pascal

 ---

-For questions, issues, or contributions, please contact the development team or create an issue in the repository.
+For questions, issues, or contributions, please contact the development team through: denniswanyeki2021@gmail.com